 Creating a quality gate in a Pull Request

 We want to create the quality gate in our pull request, so if there is a significant change in code quality, the pull request will fail.
-After all, the goal of a pull request is to protect the master branch.
+After all, the goal of a pull request is to protect the main branch.
 To start, we need to create a personal access token, so that Azure DevOps can connect to SonarCloud.
 In Azure DevOps, we click on our profile picture in the top right, and select “Security”.

 This shows our current personal access tokens, where we will create a new token, naming it “SonarCloudPersonalAccessToken”.
 For the scope, all we need to enable is “Code (read and write)”